Optimization Problems for Machine Learning: A Survey

 \section{Deep Learning}

-Deep Learning received a first momentum until the 80s due to the universal approximation results \cite{cybenko1989approximation, hornik1991approximation}, where neural networks with a single layer with a finite number of units can represent any multivariate continuous function on a compact subset \CGrev{in} $\mathbb{R}^n$ with arbitrary precision.
+Deep Learning received a first momentum until the 80s due to universal approximation results \cite{cybenko1989approximation, hornik1991approximation}\revtwoCGblue{.
+N}eural networks with a single layer with a finite number of units can represent any multivariate continuous function on a compact subset \CGrev{in} $\mathbb{R}^n$ with arbitrary precision.
 However, the computational complexity required for training Deep Neural Networks (DNNs) hindered their diffusion by late 90s.
-Starting 2010, the empirical success of DNNs has been widely recognized for several reasons, including the development of advanced processing units, namely GPUs, the advances in the efficiency of training algorithms such as backpropagation, the establishment of proper initialization parameters, and the massive collection of data enabled by new technologies in a variety of domains (e.g., healthcare, supply chain management \cite{TIWARI2018319}, marketing, logistics \cite{WANG201698}, Internet of Things). \CGrev{DNNs can be used for the regression and classification tasks discussed in the previous sections, especially when traditional machine learning models fail to capture complex relationships between the input data and the quantitative response, or class, to be learned.} The aim of this section is to describe the decision optimization problems associated with DNN architectures. \CGrev{To facilitate the presentation, the notation for the common parameters is provided in Table \ref{table:DNN_params} and an example of fully connected feedforward network is shown in Figure \ref{figure:DNN}.}
+Starting 2010, the empirical success of DNNs has been widely recognized for several reasons, including the development of advanced processing units, namely GPUs, the advances in the efficiency of training algorithms such as backpropagation, the establishment of proper initialization parameters, and the massive collection of data enabled by new technologies in a variety of domains (e.g., healthcare, supply chain management \cite{TIWARI2018319}, marketing, logistics \cite{WANG201698}, Internet of Things).

+\CGrev{DNNs can be used for the regression and classification tasks discussed in the previous sections, especially when traditional machine learning models fail to capture complex relationships between the input data and the quantitative response, or class, to be learned.} The aim of this section is to describe the decision optimization problems associated with DNN architectures. \CGrev{To facilitate the presentation, the notation for the common parameters is provided in Table \ref{table:DNN_params}, and an example of fully connected feedforward network is shown in Figure \ref{figure:DNN}.}

 \layersep{2.5cm}